top of page

 "I had a family member diagnosed as being on the spectrum about 20 years ago.
 While dealing with the family situation I developed the hypothesis that electronic screen viewing is a trigger for ASD.
 I decided to conduct research on the topic myself so that parents, in particular, become better informed about the risks concerning screens and ASD." - Michael Waldman, Ph.D.
 Cornell University.

-Our offerings are designed to accommodate both virtual and in person events, and ensure that members of your community will have easy access to educational resources on screen time and ‘screen-aware’ parenting, teaching and early-intervention.
+We are able to offer both virtual and in person events, and ensure that members of your community will have easy access to educational resources on screen time, parenting and early-intervention.

 includes: